-- The Strategic Assessment (a document which sets out the Chief Constable's operational priorities based upon performance and intelligence) - The results of Peel & Thematic Inspections by Her majesty's Inspectorate of Constabularies. - The Change Strategy, which sets out how the Constabulary will improve and deliver savings to balance its budget. - Business Strategies, which describe what and how the Constabulary will deliver essential support functions including ICT, HR, training, fleet, estates and procurement. - The Workforce Plan, which describes how the Constabulary will provide the officers and staff required to deliver operational and other policing services. - The views of the public and other stakeholders.
+- Cumbria Vision 2025. - The Strategic Assessment (a document which sets out the Chief Constable's operational priorities based upon performance and intelligence) - The regional strategic threat risk assessment - The results of PEEL & Thematic Inspections by Her Majesty's Inspectorate of Constabularies. - The Change Strategy, which sets out how the Constabulary will improve and deliver savings to balance its budget. - Business Strategies, which describe what and how the Constabulary will deliver essential support functions including ICT, HR, training, fleet, estates and procurement. - The Workforce Plan, which describes how the Constabulary will provide the officers and staff required to deliver operational and other policing services.